francisco-camargo/francisco-camargo/src/linux/README.md

 * Paste: **ctrl+shift+v**
 * But how to I highlight text?
 What to do the equivalent of the Windows **ctrl+shift**+[arrow]

+## Ubuntu

+### Installing Ubuntu on a local machine

+We need to place an ISO image on a thumb drive and then used said thumb drive to install Ubuntu on the machine of interest.

+[Official Ubuntu installation guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
+I used Rufus to place the ISO image on a thumb drive.
+I had first tried belenaEtcher, as recommended by the guide, but was not successful.

+Once the thumb drive was ready, I had some trouble booting from it on the machine of interest to initiate the installation process.
+I shut the machine down and turned it on with the thumb drive already in, this resulted in the thumb drive appearing in the boot list.
+From there I just followed the installation instructions via the Ubuntu installation GUI.

+### VSCode on Ubuntu

+I installed VSCode via the AppCenter (which I think uses `snaps`)

+### Docker

+The AppCenter has `docker` published by Canonical.
+But I am leary of using this.

 ## WSL

 [Check](https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/) if your PC can run Hyper-V